ShahrinTarin/globe-Quest/README.md

 - **swiper**: Used for creating the interactive carousel with coverflow and autoplay effects (`npm install swiper`).
 - **react**: The core library for building the user interface (`npx create-react-app`).
 - **react-dom**: Supports rendering React components in the DOM (included with Create React App).
+- **sweet-alert**: Provides a customizable, modern popup library for alerts and confirmations in web applications.
+Easily integrated with React to enhance user interactions with styled, animated dialogs, replacing basic browser alerts.
+- **react-icons**: Offers a collection of popular icon libraries (e.g., Font Awesome, Material Icons) as React components.
+Simplifies adding scalable, customizable icons to React apps, enhancing UI with minimal setup.

 ---